-The Company is currently under income tax examinations in New York and New Jersey but does not believe that the results of these audits will have a material effect on its financial position or results of operations.
+The Company finalized the New Jersey State Sales and Use Tax and Gross Income Tax audits for the tax years 2011 through 2013 in 2015 with no material changes.
+In addition, the Company is currently under sales and use tax examinations in New York and Pennsylvania for the tax years 2009 through 2015 and 2012 through 2015, respectively, but does not believe that the results of these audits will have a material effect on its financial position or results of operations.